Blackberry yoghurt chia parfait in a jar

 Blend the berry layer:

-• Blend half the yoghurt mix with half the blackberries.
+• Blend half the yogurt mix with half the blackberries.

 Blend the base ingredients: